We’ve set out some simple steps to help you Respect, Protect and Enjoy nature in the Kent Downs

 Check before you go

-The main organisations who manage sites in and around the AONB are:
+The main organisations who manage sites in and around the National Landscape are:

 Take extra care on the coast

 Please take extra care if visiting coasts or beaches and note there may not be an RNLI lifeguard.
-Please always follow RNLI guidance:
+Please always follow RNLI guidance on coastal safety:

 - Take care near cliffs – know your route and your limitations